-Mike Collins, CFA, Senior Portfolio Manager: Hello, welcome to All the Credit®, PGIM Fixed Income's monthly podcast.
+Mike Collins, CFA, Senior Portfolio Manager, Multi-Sector Strategies: Hello, thank you for joining PGIM Fixed Income's webcast; From Low Ranger to High Plains Drifter.
 I'm Mike Collins, a Senior Portfolio Manager at PGIM Fixed Income.
-I'm delighted to introduce my co-host for today, PGIM Fixed Income's newly appointed Chief U.S. Economist, Tom Porcelli.
-Tom recently joined the firm after an already successful career at the Federal Reserve Bank of New York, Merrill Lynch, and most recently, RBC Capital Markets.
-Welcome to All the Credit®, Tom.
+I'm delighted to be co-hosting today's webcast with Tom Porcelli, PGIM Fixed Income's newly appointed chief U.S. Economist.
+Tom recently joined the firm after a successful career at the Federal Reserve Bank of New York, Merrill Lynch, and most recently, RBC Capital Markets.
+Thanks for joining today, Tom.

-Tom Porcelli, Chief U.S. Economist: Great to be here.
+Tom Porcelli, Chief U.S. Economist: Thanks for having me, it's great to be here.

-Mike: Yeah, over the past few decades, PGIM Fixed Income has been famously known for our long-standing view that global interest rates, particularly in developed countries, would steadily decline and remain at historically low levels.
+Mike: Yeah, over the past few decades, PGIM Fixed Income has been famously known for our longstanding view that global interest rates, particularly in developed countries, would steadily decline and remain at historically low levels.
 In fact, we've published several papers over the years to express that contrarian view, in which we generally refer to that period of low range bound interest rates as the Low Ranger Era.
-However, given substantial changes in geopolitics, fiscal policy, supply chain dynamics, energy transition dynamics, labor markets and even climate related risks, we are now envisioning an interest rate environment that may more closely resemble the regime prior to the period of ultra-low interest rates.
+However, given substantial changed in geopolitics, fiscal policy, supply chain dynamics, energy transition dynamics, labor markets and even climate related risks, we are now envisioning an interest rate environment that may more closely resemble the regime prior to the period of ultra-low interest rates.
 One in which rates remain in a somewhat higher and possibly more stable range.
-For example, we may see yields across the U.S. Government Yield Curve drifting within a range of, say 3-5%, for the intermediate future.
+For example, we may see yields across the U.S. Government Yield Curve drifting within a range of say 3-5% for the intermediate future.
 We're referring to this likely next interest rate regime as the High Plains Drifter Period.